kdraba/polymer-introduction/README.md

 ## Current Step

+### Using a property observer to watch for changes of the interval

+In our previous commit we did set up an interval property for our `app-tick` element, but the interval of our tick did not change when we changed the interval.
+The reason is that we are starting the interval whenever the element is attached to the DOM but do not restart it whenever the interval changes.

+Take a look at our new [app/elements/app-tick/app-tick.html](./app/elements/app-tick/app-tick.html).
+In order to restart the interval whenever the `interval` property changes, we extract the code to start the interval and put it in its own function `_createInterval`.
+Then we register this function as an observer on the `interval` property in addition to invoking it in our `attached` handler.

+Thats it.
+Start the [app](http://localhost:5000/), take a look at the `app-tick` element in your DOM explorer and change the interval using `document.querySelector('app-tick').interval = 100` and `document.querySelector('app-tick').interval = 10000`.
+This time everything should be fine.
+Problem solved.

+Instead of a property observer function we could have used a multi property observer function.
+We will do this in our next commit.

+## Previous Steps

 ### Making the interval configurable

 Making the `app-tick` interval configurable should be easy.
 We add an interval property to our `app-tick` element in [app/elements/app-tick/app-tick.html](./app/elements/app-tick/app-tick.html) and use its value in our `attached` handler to start the interval.